vivek369-ui/Selenium/README.md

      - WebDriver Contain 5 Interfaces
-      WEbDriver(I): methods used for handle the browser WebElement(I) : its a interface used for handling WebElements(it represent perticuler web element on web site) -whatever we see on web page in called web element -selenium have a methods using that we interact with web elements -Locater methods : its used to find location of perticular (web element)   element(tag) (locate the element on web page) --jar file collection of .class files
+      WEbDriver(I): methods used for handle the browser WebElement(I) : its a interface used for handling WebElements(it represent perticuler web element on web site) Maven : Project bulid  tool (automatically configur jar file) and all project maven has 3 repository
-    -- its used to specifiey single web element
-    Action methods:after finding the web element what action will be perform its another part Maven : Project bulid  tool (automatically configur jar file) and all project maven has 3 repository
 	               1 local : m2